mmitameli/docker-mpplatforms/README.md

 This is a repository that contains scripts to easily install open source e-commerce builders with mercadopago on a Docker environment.
 Supported platforms:
 - Opencart;
+- Prestashop;
+- Woocommerce

-For all platforms, change `scripts/configs` file to setup the variables that will be used on your environment accordingly to the platform and versions that you want to install.
+For all platforms, change `scripts/{platform}/configs` file to setup the variables that will be used on your environment accordingly to the platform and versions that you want to install.
+Where platform is the platform that you want to install.

 ## Platforms